 After an afternoon tour of the historic Michipicoten River by voyageur canoe and an overnight on our beach, we’ll load up and set off in the footsteps of the voyageurs, paddling west to Dore River and Minnekona Point.
 This wilderness coastline features spectacular campsites on sandy beaches and beautiful granite headlands.
-En route scouts will learn about the history of the Canadian fur trade while experience the same sights and sounds first hand.
+En route scouts will learn about the history of the Canadian fur trade while experiencing the same sights and sounds first hand.

 |All-inclusive, full outfitting and guiding||$2,750-3,150/$229-263 per person|

 Experience the wilderness of the Lake Superior’s Canadian shore with a multi-activity base camp program from our base at Rock Island.
 There are countless options for wilderness day tripping, many departing directly from our site, including: Guided day tours of Lake Superior’s Michipicoten Bay by sea kayak or voyageur canoe, a wilderness canoe float trip on the Michipicoten River, hiking on the Voyageur Trail and outdoor skills workshops from our site.

 Rock Island features great camping on our sand beach or in our beachside gazebo shelters.
 We also have a great swimming area.
 Meals can be prepared by our staff or on your own on our barbecues.